cdedwards40/realtime_bus_tracker/README.md

 # Realtime Bus Tracker

-A visualization of the realtime locations of buses operated by the Massachusetts Bay Transportation Authority (MBTA).
+A visualization of the realtime locations of buses operated by the Massachusetts Bay Transportation Authority (MBTA) colored by bus status.

 ## Installation